mchineboy/olympic-propspot/README.md

 ## 🎟️ What's This Show All About?

 Olympic PropSpot is the ultimate backstage pass to managing your theatrical props, costumes, and sets.
 It's like having a personal stage manager for all your theatrical assets!

-### 🌟 Star-Studded Features:
+### 🌟 Star-Studded Features

 - 🔐 Secure user authentication (because we can't have just anyone accessing our precious props!)
 - 👑 Admin dashboard (for those who like to feel important)